0x-federicO/0x-federicO/README.md

 <a href="https://en.wikipedia.org/wiki/Turin"><img src="https://i.pinimg.com/564x/36/c0/08/36c008ebb4f2cf418cc5d94a8c0d32b9.jpg" height="180" /></a>

-I like learning new tech. things, and I am keen on Agile/Lean methodologies, these days Go, rust and Clj -
+I like learning new tech. things, and I am keen on Agile/Lean methodologies, these days I have a _focus_ on Go, rust and Clj -

 [Gists](https://gist.github.com/federico-cagliero) 🏮